10x-Engineers/clang-builtin-tutorial/README.md

 - The above code creates a class `RISCVFactorial` which inherits from `Intrinsic`.
 - The first argument to `Intrinsic` is `llvm_i32_ty` which corresponds to the builtin return type defined in Step 4.
 - The second argument to `Intrinsic` is `llvm_i32_ty` which corresponds to the builtin parameter defined in Step 4.
-- `IntrNoMem` is an intrinsic property which states instruction does not access memory.
+- `IntrNoMem` is an intrinsic property that states instruction does not access memory.
-- `IntrWillReturn` is an intrinsic property which states that instruction will return.
+- `IntrWillReturn` is an intrinsic property that states that instruction will return.
-- `IntrSpeculatable` is an intrinsic property indicates that the intrinsic is safe to speculate.
+- `IntrSpeculatable` is an intrinsic property that indicates that the intrinsic is safe to speculate.
 - `def` is used to instantiate a record of the class `RISCVFactorial`.
 - You can find the definition of `Intrinsic` class in `llvm/include/llvm/IR/Intrinsics.td`.